-Pre-heated, fast-moving combustion air is added to the fire above the glass window, and is regulated using the handle above the door.
-The combustion air is let in when the handle is pushed to the right, and shut off when the handle is pushed to the left.
+A second pre-heated, fast-moving combustion air is added to the fire above the glass window, The controller handle (upper) for this combustion air is placed on the back of the stove The combustion air is supplied when the handle is pushed in the direction away from the stove and is closed when the handle is pushed toward the stove.

-Another air inlet provides constant, pre-heated air supply which cannot be adjusted, and which comes into the combustion chamber just above the fire.
-This helps burn off the last few gasses emitted by the wood while it is being heated.
+A third air inlet provides a constant, pre-heated air supply which cannot be adjusted, and which comes into the combustion chamber just above the fire.
+This helps to burn off the last few gasses emitted by the wood whilst it is being heated up.